A little background information

 From my first day of scanning back in 1968 I was dismayed by the awkward user interface.
 How was I supposed to visualize the end result just by numbers on a dial?
 Why couldn't I see the effect of each control move on a color TV?.
 (Silly idea.)

 In the 1980’s I installed hundreds of color scanners in USA Today and other newspapers, where the average color experience was nil.
-To simplify training and operation I persuaded Peter Nielson, ITEK's R&D Director, to build a video monitor that displayed a quick pre-scan, showing the operator what we now call a "soft proof".
+To simplify training and operation I persuaded the brilliant Peter Nielson (RIP), ITEK's R&D Director, to build a video monitor that displayed a quick pre-scan, showing the operator what we now call a "soft proof".
 The monitor could simulate any press, turning scanner operation into a visual process, infinitely easier and faster than before.
 For this ITEK won the coveted Queen’s Award to Industry.

-To make it easier to compare the monitor to an actual proof I persuaded Fred McCurdy at GTI to build a dimmable D-50 viewing booth that sits alongside the monitor.
+To make it easier to compare the monitor to an actual proof I persuaded Fred McCurdy (RIP) at GTI to build a dimmable D-50 viewing booth that sits alongside the monitor.
 He said he'd never sell more than one but today it's a best-seller and absolutely essential for effective soft proofing.
 To see how it's used, download my Soft Proofing Tips.

 HiFi Color - making lithography more like photography

 A passionate love of photography lured me into this industry, but when I saw my own photographs printed by offset, I was appalled.
 “What happened to the reds?”
 I asked.
 But the old-time journeymen couldn’t tell me why my saturated Kodachrome colours looked so drab on press.
-I discovered it was due to low ink saturation and began a life-long quest for richer, more colorful printing.
+I soon discovered it was a simple lack of ink saturation and began a life-long quest for richer, more colorful printing.
 In 1983 I developed an automated touch plate system (with $9 worth of Radio Shack parts) called the "5th Color Control", which dramatically improved deeply-saturated colors.
-Later I persuaded DuPont to develop HyperColor, which did the same thing in software.
+Later I persuaded DuPont to develop HyperColor™, which did the same thing in software.
 To imitate the HyperColor effect using a 4-color ICC profile, download my HiFi_notes.

 Return to top